International Shipping Rates to Mexico from US

 Cheapest Way to Move to Mexico

 - Slower shipping methods are often the cheapest.
-If your items are not very urgent, you can opt for sea freight which is cheaper than airfreight
+If your items are not very urgent, you can also opt for sea freight which is cheaper than airfreight

-- If you are shipping for business, you can pass some of the duties, taxes, and fees to the customers or add these costs to the selling price
+- If you are shipping for business, you can pass some of the duties, taxes, and also fees to the customers or add these costs to the selling price

 Ecommerce businesses that are looking to expand their markets in Mexico can set up a fulfillment center.
-This allows you as the business owner to take advantage of cheaper domestic rates especially for returns and exchanges.
+This allows you as the business owner to take advantage of cheaper domestic rates especially for returns and also exchanges.

 International Moving to Mexico

 Moving goods to Mexico from US need not be costly or complicated.
-As long as you have the right shipping partner to help you through packaging, shipping applications, documentations, clearing, forwarding and door to door shipping to Mexico.
+As long as you have the right shipping partner to help you through packaging, shipping applications, documentations, clearing, forwarding and also door to door shipping to Mexico.